• Skip to primary navigation

 • Kallen B and Otterblad Olausson P. 2008.
 Maternal use of selective serotonin re-uptake inhibitors and persistent pulmonary hypertension of the newborn.
 Pharmacoepidemiol Drug Saf 17:801-806.

 • Kieler H, et al. 2012.
-Selective serotonin reuptake inhibitors during pregnancy and risk of persistend pulmonary hypertension in the newborn: population based cohort study from the five Noridc countries.
-BMJ; 344:d8012.
+Selective serotonin reuptake inhibitors during pregnancy and risk of persistend pulmonary hypertension in the newborn: population based cohort study from the five Noridc BMJ; 344:d8012.

 • Kieviet N, et al. 2015.
 Risk factors for poor neonatal adaptation after exposure to antidepressants in utero.
 Acta Paediatr.
 104(4):384-91.